City matches yearly homicide record

 And with that, a little less than five months left in 2021, Albuquerque has had 81 suspected homicides — matching the highest annual total ever recorded in the city.

-Gilbert Gallegos, an Albuquerque Police Department spokesman, said around 12:40 a.m. officers were called to Aerospace Parkway off the Shooting Range Access road west of Atrisco Vista for reports of a shooting.
+Gilbert Gallegos, an Albuquerque Police Department spokesman, said that around 12:40 a.m. officers were called to Aerospace Parkway off of the Shooting Range Access road west of Atrisco Vista for reports of a shooting.

 "Officers arrived on scene and began life saving efforts, however, the male victim did not survive his injuries," Gallegos wrote in an email.
 "Several witnesses remained on scene and are being interviewed by detectives."

-Of the record-matching total, 79 homicides were investigated by the Albuquerque Police Department, while New Mexico State Police took a double-homicide within city limits.
+Of the record-matching total, 79 homicides were investigated by the Albuquerque Police Department, and New Mexico State Police investigated a double homicide in the city.

-The record was set in 2019, when there were 81 homicides in Albuquerque — 80 investigated by APD and one which was investigated by the FBI.
-The total dipped slightly, to 77, in 2020, during the height of the pandemic.
+The record was set in 2019, when there were 81 homicides in Albuquerque — 80 investigated by APD and one by the FBI.
+The total dipped to 77 in 2020, during the height of the pandemic.

 Gallegos cautioned that, like every year, the number of homicides is subject to change as detectives investigate and the Office of the Medical Investigator completes autopsies and toxicologies.
 He said he expects that about eight of the deaths that are being investigated as homicides could turn out to be accidental, from natural causes, overdoses or self-defense.
-Already, five homicides this year have been determined to be in self-defense, knocking them off the number APD will report to the FBI.
+Already, five homicides this year, in addition to the 81, have been determined to be in self-defense, knocking them off the number APD will report to the FBI.

 The circumstances, scenes and victims in this year's cases vary widely.

-There were the three men killed by a barrage of bullets inside a car behind a pizza place, while a man beaten to death was found with three other bodies in a truck at the Sunport.
-There was the 18-year-old fatally shot in a hail of bullets Downtown that wounded another man as well as an officer, whose windshield was hit by gunfire.
-The youngest victim: a 17-year-old shot and killed in the parking lot of Coronado Center.
-The oldest: a 66-year-old man found with "obvious signs of trauma" inside an apartment in the northeast quadrant of the city.
+There were the three men killed by a barrage of bullets inside a car behind a pizza place, and a man beaten to death was found with three other bodies in a truck at the Sunport.
+There was the 18-year-old fatally shot in a spray of bullets Downtown that wounded another man as well as an officer, whose windshield was hit by gunfire.
+The youngest victim was a 17-year-old shot and killed in the parking lot of Coronado Center.
+The oldest was a 66-year-old man found with "obvious signs of trauma" inside an apartment in Northeast Albuquerque.

-Samuel Hernandez's family is one of many still reeling after the 34-year-old father of three was found dead outside a Four Hills home on July 31.
+Samuel Hernandez's family is one of many still reeling after the 34-year-old father of three was found dead outside a Four Hills home in Southeast Albuquerque on July 31.

 "It's been very, very traumatic to deal with this and try to comfort and explain to the kids," said Michelle Unruh, Hernandez's sister-in-law.

 She said Hernandez's 10-year-old son kept texting his dad, hoping for a response, days after his death.
-The uncomprehending 6-year-old still believes he will see his father.
+His uncomprehending 6-year-old still believes he will see his father.

 "We don't want it to be just another name and another body being laid to rest and no justice is going to be served for whoever did this," Unruh said.